top of page

 As an active arts administrator, Reggie currently serves as the Executive Director of the Colorado International Piano Academy & Festival.
 He additionally serves as the Artistic Co-Director and Director of Chamber Music of Beethoven in the Rockies: Concert Series, Executive Administrator and Social Media Coordinator of the annual Orvieto Musica Summer Music Festival (Orvieto, Italy), and is on the team of the Boulder Chamber Orchestra.
 He served as the Production Assistant on the album “Finding Home” (SONY) produced by Grammy-winning Producer Michael Fine and featuring Maestro Philip Mann with Ensemble Bravura.
 While completing his studies at Texas Tech University in Lubbock, TX, Reggie served as a full-time teacher and administrative assistant at The Music Studio Lubbock where he maintained a large piano studio.
 He is currently a Graduate Assistant in the UNC College of Performing and Visual Arts Admissions Office.

-Reggie completed the Bachelor of Music degree in Piano Performance at Texas Tech University.
-He is currently completing the Master of Music degree in Piano Performance at the University of Northern Colorado.
+Reggie completed the Bachelor of Music degree in Piano Performance at Texas Tech University and the Master of Music degree in Piano Performance at the University of Northern Colorado.
+He will continue his studies at the University of Northern Colorado this Fall where he will begin working toward the Doctor of Arts degree in Piano Performance.
 His principal teachers include Drs.
 Tatiana Roitman Mann and Lei Weng.

 qingrui_edited.jpg